pgbenng/Stock-Portfolio-Manager/README.md

 ## User Stories

-- As a user, I want to be able to add any number of stocks that I've bought to my investing account (all users will only have one account for now).
+- As a user, I want to be able to add any number of stocks that I've purchased to my investing account (all users will only have one account for now).
 - As a user, I want to see the total amount of money I have deposited into my account.
 - As a user, I want to see the list of stocks I bought in my investing account, including each stock's value in the